julianadiasvs/word/www/wp-content/plugins/companion-auto-update/readme.txt

 4. Keep track of updates with the update log

 == Changelog ==

+= 3.5.5 (August 5, 2020) =
+* Fix: Added better multisite support
+* Better status log: We've added a bunch more checks and you can now see more passed checks.
+* Support for WordPress 5.5

 = 3.5.4.1 (June 20, 2020) =
 * Fix: Sometimes the hour settings for intervals wouldn't show up